 Some people say workplace mindfulness programs are no more than cynical tools to squeeze more work out of people by improving their focus.
 This viewpoint is rarely informed by actually talking to people who have taken part in these programs.
 Most of us work somewhere, would like to enjoy our work more, and want to be better at it.
 Yes, employers look at the bottom line, but in the main they know it’s important that we feel our work is rewarding and our workplace is a good place to be.
 Programs that genuinely improve employee health benefit both the employee and the employer.

-Any good thing can—and will—be misused, but raising the specter of mindful snipers and mindful corporate sociopaths is demagoguery.
-Extreme examples are used to cast a harsh light on something that’s largely beneficial, like saying same-sex marriage will lead to people getting married to dogs and cats.
+Any good thing can—and will—be misused, but raising the specter of mindful militias or mindful corporate sociopaths is demagoguery.
+Extreme examples are used to cast a harsh light on something that’s largely beneficial, like saying mental health days for students will lead to a lazy do-nothing generation.
 Mindfulness training doesn’t dictate the ethical choices you should make, but it puts you in a better position to make those choices for yourself.

 If authentic mindfulness teachers are to beat out the scam artists, they’ll need to be able to earn a living.
 It takes time to learn how to teach mindfulness, and it’s hard.
 It’s as much a calling as a profession, and just as in other callings, like college professor or clergy, it’s not ignoble to draw a paycheck.

 The danger of the over-commercialization of meditation is real.
 The problem is not money per se.
 Some selling has to take place.
 Anyone who started meditating was sold on it by someone, but it’s overselling that’s the real danger.
 When meditation is presented as a panacea, with Pollyannaish language that makes it sound as if five minutes of easy, breezy meditation will transform you, it’s literally too good to be true.